 Scaling semiconductor conductor companies struggle with governance

-It can take a lot of pressure for semi-conductor companies to decide to take that leap.
-Companies are often worried that another layer of cost and admin will only add unnecessary bureaucracy to their businesses.
+It can take a lot of pressure for semiconductor companies to decide to take that leap.
+Companies are often worried that another layer of cost and admin will only add unnecessary bureaucracy to their businesses as they attempt to accelerate their process in the face of a continuing global chip shortage.
 But those who do invest in formal document control systems and ISO compliance can discover new opportunities for optimisation that transform their productivity and the pace at which they can work.

 10 reasons your fabless semiconductor company needs a document control system